NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 aval | command ansible-vault

 # Over to you
-So thats a few things you can do with iTerm2 and Oh-My-ZSH, I'll add a few more tips from time-to-time, but the best way to learn is to have a a play.  **Enjoy**
+So thats a few things you can do with iTerm2 and Oh-My-ZSH, I'll add a few more tips from time-to-time, but of course the best way to learn is to have a play.  **Enjoy**